NSHipster/articles/2019-11-19-keyvaluepairs.md

 ```

 You can always create an `Array` from a `KeyValuePairs` object,
-but creating `Dictionary` is more complicated.
+but creating a `Dictionary` is more complicated.

 ## Converting to Dictionaries